 Get support for any bid for facilities from fellow cycle commuters.
 If nothing suitable is provided, you'll have to park outdoors (see below).
-You can't walk in with a bike at most places – not unless it's a compact folder.
+You can't walk in with a bike at most places – not unless it's a compact folding bike.
 Then it can sit under your desk.

 Be careful if you use ride-sharing apps or websites such as Strava.
 Logging your rides and making them public means that anyone can see where they start and end.
 That tells a thief there's a bike – or multiple bikes – where you live and work.
 If you've listed the brand and model of the bike, they'll even know what's there.

 A great way to prevent your best bike being stolen is to leave that at home and commute on something cheaper: a 'hack bike'.
 You can get a second bike through Cyclescheme once your first salary-sacrifice period has ended.
 Or you could get two bikes at the same time if the combined prices are £1,000 or less.
 How about a utilitarian £300 workhorse and a £700 thoroughbred?
 Alternatively, you can 'dress down' your better-quality bike to make it look more like a hack bike.
 Electrical tape or old innertube wrapped around the frame tubes to cover logos makes the bike look tattier and can deter opportunistic thieves.

-Whenever you park your bike outside, even if it's only for a minute, secure it with a good lock.
+Whenever you park your bike outside, even if it's only for a minute, secure it with a good bike lock.
 Lightweight cable locks are only useful for things like rural cafe stops, or to augment other locks.
-In high-crime areas, use two locks of different types: a
+The best way to lock a bike in high-crime areas is to use two locks of different types: a

-Parts and accessories
+Parts and Accessories

-One option is to remove the front wheel, place it alongside the bike, and arrange the D-lock shackle or chain so that both wheels, the bike's seat tube, and the anchor point are all locked together.
+One option is to remove the front wheel, place it alongside the bike, and arrange the D-lock shackle or chain so that both wheels, the bike's seat tube, and the anchor point, are all locked together.